 If the road is built the same way as the new road through the mountains to Constanza and Jarabacoa then the road itself would not be an environmental disaster.
 It is an excellent example of civil-engineering and an asset for the country, a pleasure to drive on and enjoy the magnificent scenery from the many vantage-points with safe parking.

 However when it comes to enforcing the law, forget it.
 Police ignore breaches of road-laws happening right under their noses.
 They are not going to get of their asses and go looking in the countryside for breaches in environmental-laws.

-From: United States, NYC
+From: United States, Bring DT Forum Back--

 I agree with Roy.
 Enforcement is the key.
 Perhaps put a bounty for any shanty trying to gain hold along the road.
 Good roads are a must for DR's development.
 And communication needs are vast in these regions.

 Urban renewal and the removal of those vast shanty towns along river banks are another major problem.
 But vast construction funding will be needed to develop housing for these poorer members of society.

 Lots of needs, many basic still.............to correct.
 But only a growing economy with solid macro-economic stability and good fiscal control will see us through the difficult road ahead.
 Rome wasn't built in one day.

 Isn't there an environmental agency? in charge of, (among many other tasks), enforcing the law/ making sure squatters don't take root?